Redislabs-Solution-Architects/redis-mcp-demo/claude-desktop/demo-prompts.md

 ## 3. Create New Database

 ```
-Create a new Redis database called "ecommerce-demo" using the Essentials free tier.
+Create a new Redis database called "ecommerce-demo" using the Essentials 250MB plan.
 Set it up for an e-commerce application with standard configuration.
 ```

 *Creates database and provides connection details*